optozorax/unasanu/content/en/index.md

 In physics, there's this state of matter called "false vacuum."
 Its occurrence is probable.
 If it ever materializes at any spot in the universe, it spreads out in all directions at light speed, devouring anything that crosses its path.
 A human being is incapable of observing the existence of a false vacuum because our brains simply operate too slowly.
 We would likely perish before becoming aware of it, and information about a false vacuum cannot surpass the speed of light.

-In this context, a false vacuum falls under the examples of anthropic filtering.
-This is because, in those universes where it arises, all living entities perish without knowing about it, while other universes that differ by a mere atom, where this false vacuum doesn't emerge, continue to exist.
-Thus, a false vacuum is subject to anthropic filtering.
+In this context, a false vacuum falls under the examples of anthropic filtration.
+This is because, in those universes where it arises, all living creatures perish without knowing about it, while other universes that differ by a mere atom, where this false vacuum doesn't emerge, continue to exist.
+Thus, a false vacuum is subject to anthropic filtration.

 So if the laws of physics are filtered by the observer once—upon the universe's genesis or the observer's birth in the appropriate universe—the false vacuum is filtered by observers at each moment in time.
 And if scientists discover that the possibility of a false vacuum appearing in the observable universe is extremely high but it never does and we continue living, it doesn't contradict unasanu's point of view.